bensampaio/jquery.autogrow/README.md

 You can also initialize it with the following options:

-- id: the id attribute to add to the mirror element;
+- `id`: the id attribute to add to the mirror element;
-- classes: the classes to add to the mirror element;
+- `classes`: the classes to add to the mirror element;

 Example: